SkoolNotes/Taproot/JacksCorner/KbhISTUDIO12092020AksharandAnna.md

 Emily + Diane => Nueva 1st grade teacher

-Unrealistic that the web app will work
+Unrealistic that the web app will work by prototyping

+**Expectation: get! a! trial! going!** Reach out to more people and parallel process.